Alexander Kolodin

-Alexander Kolodin (born 1986/1987) is an American lawyer, politician and Republican member of the Arizona House of Representatives elected to represent District 3 in 2022.
-He is a member of the Arizona Freedom Caucus.
+Alexander Kolodin (born June 30, 1986) is an American lawyer and politician serving in the Arizona House of Representatives since 2023.
+He is a member of the Republican Party, and is the party's nominee for the 2026 Arizona Secretary of State election, challenging incumbent Democrat Adrian Fontes.

+Prior to joining the state legislature, Kolodin worked as an attorney representing plaintiffs in lawsuits to overturn the 2020 presidential election results in Arizona and those involved in the alternate elector plan.
+The State Bar of Arizona later censured him for making cases in bad faith related to the 2020 election.

+He was first elected to the Arizona House in 2022 and is a member of the Arizona Freedom Caucus.
+In the legislature, he has pushed for restrictions on voting, sought to repeal the state’s ban on machine guns and pipe bombs, and worked to address water crises in Arizona.

 Early life and education

 Kolodin graduated from Georgetown University, prior to becoming an English and civics teacher.
 He then attended law school at the University of Pennsylvania.
 He was a Reagan Fellow at the Goldwater Institute, and also owned his own law practice.
 He is Jewish.

-Legal Career
+Legal career

 According to Kolodin's campaign website, he began litigating for election integrity in 2014.
-Before the 2020 election, Kolodin won a case against Adrian Fontes for sending out instructions that voters could cross out votes, an instruction Kolodin accused Fontes of being ripe to cause fraud.
+Before the 2020 election, Kolodin won an Arizona Supreme Court case against Adrian Fontes for sending out instructions that voters could cross out votes, an instruction Kolodin accused Fontes of being ripe to cause fraud.

 Kolodin came to prominence when he filed lawsuits to overturn the 2020 presidential election results in Arizona.
 Kolodin also represented those involved in the alternate elector plan, arguing in an August 2022 court filing to block the January 6th committee from accessing the phone records of the Republican Party chair, that "Trump electors simply created a backup plan in case legal challenges to Arizona’s outcome were successful."
 Kolodin represented the alternate electors as part of a broader effort to overturn the 2020 election in Congress.
 Kolodin reports on his campaign webpage, "The evidence collected during that trial was used by Congress to decide whether to accept the results of the election - and was a large reason why so many members of Congress objected to the results."
 Kolodin also represented the CyberNinjas audit team when the Democratic Party attempted to stop the audit.

 In April 2023, Kolodin defended lawmaker Liz Harris, a QAnon adherent, who was expelled by the legislature for lying to the ethics committee, as part of a probe investigating Harris inviting a conspiracy theorist to present harmful and damaging information impugning the reputation of fellow legislative members and the LDS church.
 Kolodin later stated Harris made an error in judgment hosting the hearing which aired several conspiracy theories, but did not address fellow lawmakers' allegations that while before the Ethics Committee, Harris lied about her involvement during the public committee hearing.